Fredemus/Bass-machine/README.md

 A full wavetable oscillator has been implemented.
 Its SNR at 1kHz is at -80 dB, so its quality could be improved.
 The next goal is to add more features.

-A granular synthesis like oscillator has been implemented and needs to be tested
+A granular synthesis like oscillator has been implemented.

 A 4-pole lowpass ladder filter has been implemented.
 More filter modes and models can be added.
+Pole mixing could be an easy way of adding some multi filters: https://mutable-instruments.net/archive/documents/pole_mixing.pdf

 Envelopes are implemented, but they could potentially be more efficient.